 By the way, even if metformin does cause lactic acidosis, it’s not the only cheap pill to do so.
 Lactic acidosis is also associated with overdoses of acetaminophen, more commonly known by its brand name, Tylenol.

-Click next to learn about how metformin made it big.
+Click on page 4, below, to learn about how metformin made it big.